rdentato/gerku/doc/abstraction.md

 ### Rule 0
   This rule allows us to stop earlier in the abstraction process: trailing terms not containing `@` can be left untouched.

+  This is implied by the fact that the combinators are concatenative.

 ```
      0      {$..$ #..#}[(@)] = {$..$}[(@)] #..#